dylandoamaral/trakt-integration/README.md

 - `show` for [TV Shows progress](https://trakt.tv/users/<username>/progress) (actually, episodes).
 Creates `sensor.trakt_next_to_watch_shows`

-There are two parameters for each sensor:
+There are three parameters for each sensor:

 - `max_medias` should be a positive number for how many items to grab
 - `only_aired` should be a boolean (True / False) to display only already aired episodes
 - `exclude` should be a list of shows you'd like to exclude, since it's based on your watched history.
 To find keys to put there, go on trakt.tv, search for a show, click on it, notice the url slug, copy/paste it.
 So, if I want to hide "Friends", I'll do the steps mentioned above, then land on https://trakt.tv/shows/friends, I'll just have to copy/paste the last part, `friends`, that's it
+You can also use the Trakt.tv "hidden" function to hide a show from [your calendar](https://trakt.tv/calendars/my/shows) or the [progress page](https://trakt.tv/users/<username>/progress)

 #### Example